mikebronner/credo/README.md

 ### Respect
 - always respect yourself:
   - do not pander to others
-  - do not treat others injustly or with prejudice
+  - do not treat others unjustly or with prejudice

 ### Growth
 - keep an open mind
-- continue the persuit of knowledge throughout your life
+- continue the pursuit of knowledge throughout your life
 - do not speak out of turn
 - listen 80%, talk 20%
-- understand what rights you have and what priveledges you have been bestowed, and most importantly, clearly understand the distinction
+- understand what rights you have and what privileges you have been bestowed, and most importantly, clearly understand the distinction

 ## In Regard To Others